aitchbi/taufc/README.md

 ## current status

-This repository is being prepared for the manuscript revision. the current version provides the directory structure, input/output templates, and documented entry points for the core analyses. method functions marked as pending will be filled with the exact implementations used in the revised manuscript.

-The repository does not currently regenerate every figure in the manuscript. the aim is to provide reusable MATLAB implementations of the core methods underlying the main analyses. figure-specific reproduction scripts may be added in future updates.
+this repository is released in connection with a revision of the original manuscript submitted for second round of peer review. the current version provides the directory structure, input/output templates, and documented entry points for the core analyses. method functions marked as pending will be filled with the exact implementations used in the revised manuscript. the repository does not intend to regenerate every figure in the manuscript. the aim is to provide reusable MATLAB implementations of the core methods underlying the main analyses. figure-specific reproduction scripts may be added in future updates.

 ## quick start

-In MATLAB, from the repository root:
+in MATLAB, from the repository root:

 ```matlab
 startup
 ```

-Then open a demo folder, read its `README.md`, and run the corresponding `taufc_demo_*.m` file after replacing the input block with your own data or after the synthetic example input has been added. demos 01-03 are different from the synthetic-data demos because subject-space parcellation, rs-fMRI surface projection, and PET surface projection require real FreeSurfer outputs, imaging files, registration transforms, and local atlas resources.
+then open a demo folder, read its `README.md`, and run the corresponding `taufc_demo_*.m` file after replacing the input block with your own data or after the synthetic example input has been added. demos 01-03 are different from the synthetic-data demos because subject-space parcellation, rs-fMRI surface projection, and PET surface projection require real FreeSurfer outputs, imaging files, registration transforms, and local atlas resources.

-Example:
+example:

 ```matlab
 startup